Table of Contents Show

 When the home inspector’s report comes in, you can rest easy in knowing that, legally speaking – deferring to your attorney, there are no “mandatory” repairs.
 The buyer can undoubtedly request repairs, but they can’t force you to carry them out unless included in your sales contract.
 If negotiations are deadlocked, the seller can either sell ‘as-is’ at a reduced price or hold tight, in which case, the deal is effectively dead.

 While there is no obligation for you to fix anything, it may be in your best interest to do so for the deal’s sake.
 Inspection repairs can be broken down into three categories: required (for the lender), those that aren’t needed, and those that are negotiable.

 Repairs that are requiredRepairs that are required

 These are typically major structural issues.
 Unless fixed, the buyer’s lender might be opposed to approving their mortgage.
-This pretty much leaves the deal dead in the water if the buyer has no way to purchase without financing.
+This leaves the deal dead in the water if the buyer has no way to purchase without financing.
 This is true for conventional loans but does not apply for FHA-insured 203(K) rehabilitation mortgages.
-These loans can cover the costs for any structural repairs and are available through many approved lenders.
+These loans can cover the costs of any structural repairs and are available through many approved lenders.
 Fannie Mae also provides an option through its Homestyle Renovation mortgage, which is available in 15- and 30-year fixed-rate and adjustable-rate versions.

 Examples of major structural problems include foundation issues, building code violations, an inoperable septic tank, faulty electrical wiring, and a roof that needs repair or replacement.